whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build a Healthy Nation One Community at a Time.md

 Some of the deepest work of building healthy communities is learning when to forgive and when to hold good boundaries and evict someone whose continued misbehavior threatens the whole community's honest and generous way of life.

-If you don't hold boundaries and let anyone participate, selfish people will push out the generous ones, dishonest people will push out the honest ones, and the trust will dissipate.
+If you let anyone participate and don't hold boundaries, selfish people will push out the generous ones, dishonest people will push out the honest ones, and trust will dissipate.
 This is common.

 Also, if you commonly evict someone for any thoughtless act or momentary selfishness, then people will feel vulnerable and afraid to make mistakes and the community still won't last.

 It must be ok to make a mistake and trust that people know you're willing to learn and make amends.
 At the same time it is important to have high standards of behavior that everybody is continuously striving to meet, and if someone isn't actually committed to those high standards, they must leave for the good of the community.

 As you build your community, you will encounter people who lie or break a promise, and you must choose whether to trust them again.
-A crucial question to answer is this: "Is the person clearly committed to personal growth so that, if they are shown their hurtful behavior and how to show up better, they will grow from it and not make the same mistake again?"
+A crucial question to answer is this: "Is the person clearly committed to spiritual growth so that, if they are shown their hurtful behavior and how to show up better, they will grow from it and not make the same mistake again?"

 If someone makes a mistake and you respectfully confront them, what happens?
 If they make excuses or attack you, then hold a strong boundary and refuse to trust them.
 If they acknowledge their mistake, apologize, make up for any harm done, and truly commit to doing better, then you may find that you're willing to trust them, perhaps even more than before.
 When counseling goes well, both people cultivate a deeper awareness and integrity, and it builds mutual trust that you can work through troubles when they arise.